wp-review-manager/advance-review-manager/readme.txt

 **Advance Review Manager** is the powerhouse WordPress plugin designed to make the collection and management of reviews a breeze.
 With its intuitive design and a suite of customizable options, you can effortlessly gather critical customer insights while maintaining a seamless user experience.

-### Features at a Glance
+== Features at a Glance ==

-- **Simplified Form Creation**: Our custom templates allow you to craft the perfect review forms with minimal fuss.
+- Simplified Form Creation**: Our custom templates allow you to craft the perfect review forms with minimal fuss.
-- **Real-time Previews**: A quick peek is just a click away to ensure your forms look just right.
+- Real-time Previews: A quick peek is just a click away to ensure your forms look just right.
-- **Adaptable Shortcodes**: Insert review forms anywhere with shortcodes that bend to your will.
+- Adaptable Shortcodes: Insert review forms anywhere with shortcodes that bend to your will.
-- **Display Controls**: Tweak and tune how reviews are shown with our flexible shortcode parameters.
+- Display Controls: Tweak and tune how reviews are shown with our flexible shortcode parameters.
-- **Centralized Management**: All your reviews, easily accessible and organized for detailed analysis.
+- Centralized Management: All your reviews, easily accessible and organized for detailed analysis.
-- **Engaging Review Tables**: Dive into each piece of feedback with our interactive review display.
+- Engaging Review Tables: Dive into each piece of feedback with our interactive review display.
-- **Efficient Pagination**: Manage a flood of feedback with smart pagination.
+- Efficient Pagination**: Manage a flood of feedback with smart pagination.
-- **Captivating Review Summary** Show your Ratings, Reviews and Feedbacks summary with nice and filterable template.
+- Captivating Review Summary** Show your Ratings, Reviews and Feedbacks summary with nice and filterable template.
-- **Dedicated Support**: Our Support & Debug toolkit is there to iron out any wrinkles.
+- Dedicated Support: Our Support & Debug toolkit is there to iron out any wrinkles.
-- **Support & Debug:** Utilize the built-in Support & Debug section for assistance and troubleshooting.
+- Support & Debug: Utilize the built-in Support & Debug section for assistance and troubleshooting.
--  **Future Updates:** Stay tuned for upcoming releases with even more exciting features and enhancements.
+- Future Updates: Stay tuned for upcoming releases with even more exciting features and enhancements.
-- **Continuous Innovation**: Keep an eye out for updates packed with new features and refinements.
+- Continuous Innovation**: Keep an eye out for updates packed with new features and refinements.

-## Simple Setup, Powerful Results
+== Simple Setup, Powerful Results ==

 Getting started with **Advance Review Manager** is as straightforward as it gets: